SrijanBadhya/Debsoc/Running the PES Debsoc.md

 For the purpose of this debate, Momijection refers to an advanced biotechnology that safely and immediately removes sexual desires and erogenous zones.
 The effect is permanent and irreversible. (untested but too fun to delete)

-38. Without knowing anything else about the conditions of one's birth, This house would choose to be born aromantic and assexual
+38. Without knowing anything else about the conditions of one's birth, This house would choose to be born aromantic and asexual

 The term "aromantic", colloquially shortened to "aro", refers to a person who experiences no romantic desire or attraction